NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-07-build-unreal-engine-from-github-source-code-gnu-linux/index.md

 make ARGS="-clean"
 {{< /highlight >}}

-Altenatively you can, which also cleans up the generated project files and Git dependencies (`WARNING`: destructive Git command!).
+Altenatively you can, which also cleans up the generated project files and Git dependencies (`WARNING`: destructive Git command).
 You need to re-run the `Setup.sh` and `GenerateProjectFiles.sh` scripts again.

 {{< highlight zsh >}}
 # WARNING: destructive Git command!